Next Start |

 What Will I Learn in an Online Ph.D.
 Organizational Leadership Program?

-This doctorate in organizational leadership develops your approach to organizational leadership through a global and multicultural lens to position you to guide your company’s success within the contemporary business landscape.
-Explore the essentials of organizational leadership—from advanced leadership theory to organizational theory and design to global perspectives on leadership and more.
+Explore the essentials of the organizational leadership system – from advanced leadership and followership theory to organizational theory and design to leading change, entrepreneurship, and artificial intelligence to global perspectives on leadership and more.
 A dissertation component strengthens conclusions in your learning.

 What Makes IWU Different?